 Notification Summaries

 It works across all apps, including News, Messages, WhatsApp and even emails.
-However, it can make mistakes, as it might not understand the context, and could show a misleading summary instead.
+However, it can make mistakes, as it might not understand the context and could show a misleading summary instead.
 This led to quite a backlash, with Apple having to remove the feature and bring it back again later.

 Writing Tools

 Apple's Writing Tools are handy AI additions that let you rewrite text in different tones (Professional, Casual, Concise), proofread grammar and spelling, and summarise long paragraphs.
-There’s also a "Compose" option powered by ChatGPT that can generate text or even images from a prompt.

 Writing Tools are built directly into the keyboard and can be accessed from the contextual menu that appears after selecting any text.
 It works across apps like Notes, Mail, Messages, and Safari.
 However, third-party app support is still limited in 2026.
 You can even use Writing Tools by creating a shortcut with Apple Intelligence to automatically reply to emails.